 Members of the public may attend meetings.
-Members of the public will be courteous and will not engage in any action that disturbs the meeting.
-Members of the public will not:
+Members of the public can only address the Board as a registered delegation.
+Members of the public will not engage in any action that disturbs the meeting or prevents the Board from conducting its business.